Your Director's have pleasure in presenting the 35th Annual Report and theAudited Statement of Accounts for the year ended 31st March 2019.

 EXTRACT OF ANNUAL RETURN

-Pursuant to Section 92 (3) of the Companies Act 2013 and Rule 12 (1) of The Companies(Management and Administration) Rules 2014 the extract of Annual Return in form MGT-9 isannexed as Annexure G.
+Pursuant to Section 92 (3) of the Companies Act 2013 and Rule 12 (1) of the Companies(Management and Administration) Rules 2014 the extract of Annual Return in form MGT-9 isannexed as Annexure H.

 MANAGEMENT DISCUSSION AND ANALYSIS AND CORPORATE GOVERNANCE

 The Management Discussion and Analysis Report and the Report on Corporate Governanceas required under Regulation 34 (2) of SEBI (LODR) Regulations 2015 forms part of theAnnual Report.